The 12 Best Things to Do in Bucharest: Must-See Attractions

 Therme is split into three zones: Elysium, The Palm and Galaxy.
 Children under 14 can only access the Galaxy zone, where you’ll find that vast collection of waterslides.

 My favourite part of the wellness centre was the massive choice of Saunas, making me like a kid in a sweet shop.
 A notable favourite of mine was the Himalayan Salt Sauna.
-The calming ambience of it left me feeling rejuvenated and relaxed!
+Its calming ambience left me feeling rejuvenated and relaxed!

 Note: The saunas have different opening times, so I recommend checking the wellness activities schedule before your visit to see what’s open.